Welcome to today's edition of the Rush 24-7 podcast.

 So it turns out that the story's bogus.

-They find it CNN's reliable sources.
+CNN's reliable sources.

-George Washington University School of Media Public Affairs released information where their journalism students get their news, and they mention everything, including the Daily Show, but not Fox News.
+George Washington University School of Media Public Affairs released information on where their journalism students get their news, and they mention everything, including the Daily Show, but not Fox News.

-And they said they did mention Fox News, and whoever released the list purposely left Fox off.
+And Sam here says he knows a lot of students there, and they said they did mention Fox News, and whoever released the list purposely left Fox off.

 Fascinating stuff.

-Appreciate that, Sam very much.
+Appreciate that, Sam, very much.

-Back the audio sound bites quickly.
+Back to the audio soundbites quickly.

 Now, I think I don't want to get too far gone here.

-Let me put it this way the Republicans Are not losing the way the inside the beltway media is portraying.
+But I have been opining that I think, let me put it this way: the Republicans are not losing the way the Inside the Beltway media is portraying.

 It's a far different reality throughout the country.

-And I think that some of the drive-bys are starting to crack.
+I think that some of the drive-bys are starting to crack.

-We had Wolf Blitzer yesterday, who was not buying what he was hearing.
+We had Wolf Blitzer yesterday who was not buying what he was hearing.

-We had Stewart with Sibelius.
+We had Stewart with Sibeaus.

-Wait a minute, everything's still functioning here, except what you guys won't permit.
+And what they're all starting to say, wait a minute, everything's still functioning here, except what you guys won't permit.

 You guys won't permit the veterans to go to the memorial.